CloudChaoszero/CloudChaoszero.github.io/_posts/2021-01-01-Five-Year-Roadmap.md

 However, there are those who quite haven't been impacted by the COVID-19 situation, and I feel I've been truly blessed to be somewhat in that cohort, given my recent relative privelege.

 What do I mean by that?
+Let me take a step back...

 > Note to the reader: This blog post is not a recommendation into [hustle culture](https://www.youtube.com/watch?v=L9Gpr7PEnbs), financial advise, or imposing political views & opinions.